 For each event, actionable advice should be captured to inform users and operators of required next steps and potential root causes of the event.
-These procedures must be reviewed by the project team and updated every 6 months, but can be done more frequently, e.g. with each release.
+These procedures must be reviewed by the project team and updated at every major product release, every 6 months, but can be done more frequently, e.g. with each release.